King’s Inns Timetable

 Welcome to City Colleges’ King’s Inns Exam Preparation Courses.
 The Honorable Society of King’s Inns entrance examinations consists of five papers.
 Constitutional law, Law of Contract, Criminal law, Law of Evidence and the Law of Tort.
 To be eligible to sit these examinations, students must have either an approved Law degree or have completed the Honorable Society of King’s Inns Diploma in Legal Studies course.
 All materials are provided including up-to-date materials and past examination papers.
 This exam preparation course is delivered by dedicated lecturers.
 Our lecturers have many years of experience in preparing students to pass these entrance examinations.

 Our King’s Inns Exam Preparation Courses are offered throughout June, July and August.
-The next course will commence on 2nd June 2020.
+The next course is enrolling now.

 Uniquely City College’s King’s Inns Course Offers

 Our classes are delivered live so you can engage with the lecturer

 Printed Delivered Manuals

 We deliver hard copy manuals to your address

 Our King’s Inns Preparation Courses are delivered from our Dublin City Centre.
 This is located on South Great George’s Street, Dublin 2.
 We will be streamed live as well recorded and made available for later review.